 Like most e-marketing tools, Campaign Monitor allows you to send autoresponders – automated emails that you program into the system so that when a user takes a certain action (joins a particular mailing list or has a birthday for example) they will automatically receive an appropriate e-newsletter (or series of e-newsletters).
 Setting autoresponders up in Campaign Monitor is very easy and, should you so wish, you can use data segmentation to ensure that only relevant groups of people receive the autoresponders.

-However, by comparison to its key competitors, Campaign Monitor’s offering when it comes to autoresponder triggers is very basic.
-In Campaign Monitor, only three things can trigger autoresponders: 1) somebody joining a list; 2) somebody having a birthday; 3) a particular date associated with a user’s record.
+However, by comparison to its key competitors, Campaign Monitor’s offering when it comes to autoresponder triggers is rather basic.
+In Campaign Monitor, only five things can trigger autoresponders: 1) somebody joining a list; 2) somebody having a birthday; 3) a particular date associated with a user’s record; 4) somebody entering a segment; 5) somebody exiting a segment.
 The likes of Getresponse, Mailchimp and Aweber provide a much wider range range of autoresponder triggers to play with – for example opening an email, clicking on a link, and online transactions can all trigger communications in these products.

 Sign-up forms and landing pages